TO THE MEMBERS OF BERGER PAINTS INDIA LIMITED

-1. As required by the Companies (Auditor's report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Actwe give in the Annexure 1 a statement on the matters specifiedin paragraphs 3 and 4of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Actwe give in the "Annexure 1" a statement on the matters specifiedin paragraphs 3 and 4of the Order.

-2. As required by section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

 (b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-(c) The Balance Sheet Statement of Profit and Loss including the Statement ofOther Comprehensive Income the Cash Flow Statement and Statement of Changes in Equitydealt with by this Report are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Profit and Loss including the Statement ofOther Comprehensive Income the Cash Flow Statement and Statement of Changes in Equitydealt with by this Report are in agreement with the books of account;

-(e) On the basis of written representations received from the directors as on March312019 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2017 from being appointed as a director in terms of Section 164 (2)oftheAct;
+(e) On the basis of the written representations received from the directors as on March312019 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2019 from being appointed as a director in terms of Section 164 (2)oftheAct;

 (h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its standalone Ind AS financial statements Refer Note 33 to the standaloneInd AS financial statements;
+The Company has disclosed the impact of pending litigations on its financialposition in its standalone Ind AS financial statements - Refer Note 33 to the standaloneInd AS financial statements;

 iii.
-There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company during the year ended March 312017.
+There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

 (i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.